kristinemlarson/gnssIR_python/README.md

 The lat/lon/height does not need to be very precise, as this is only used for the refraction correction.
 You can enter 0,0,0 if you aren't using that.

-* Outputs
+**Outputs**

-Your output files will go in REFL_CODE/YYYY/results/aaaa
+Your output files will be stored in REFL_CODE/YYYY/results/aaaa

 This is basically a text listing of each satellite arc's reflector height.
 [Here is a sample output file, with some comments on top](p038_001.txt)

-* I use the following conventions to define the different GNSS frequencies:
+I use the following conventions to define the different GNSS frequencies:

 ```sh
 1 GPS L1